Textiles, Apparel, Footwear and Travel Goods

 Although the details, which are specified by the Ministry of Economy and International Trade and Industry - METI, vary with the product, the type of information required includes the following:

-Labeling generally must be in Japanese, although English may be used for country of origin.
+Labeling generally must be in Japanese.
 Under the Household Products Quality Labeling Law, most apparel items and certain other textile products, including pile rugs, curtains, blankets, and bedspreads, require labeling of their fabric component as well as instructions for care (washing, bleaching, laundering, etc.).
 Travel goods made of cowhide, horsehide, pigskin, sheepskin or goatskin must be labeled showing the type of leather, care and storing methods, and name and address or telephone number of the party responsible for labeling.
 For more information, see the Japanese Household Goods Quality Labeling Handbook (October 2010) on the METI website.

 The Japanese Standards Association - JSA offers a booklet in English, “Care Labeling of Textile Goods” (published Japanese Industrial Standard (JIS) number L 0217) about Japanese labeling symbols.
 Interested U.S. companies can purchase a copy from the JSA website.